 When you become a slave of your identity, your ego will fight your mind and intellect to protect it.
 Spiritual awakening destroys this fake identity and subdues the ego.

-When awakened you don’t take your identity very seriously.
+When awakened, you don’t take your identity very seriously.
 You limit your ego to transactional functionality.
 You don’t accept ideas and notions given to you by others.
-You are no more a slave.
+You are no more a slave of your mind.

 My Awakening Story

-Since I was child I was told by my parents that the life is survival of the fittest.
-Therefore, in order to live a good life, I would have to compete with others and occupy positions of power and prestige.
+Since I was a child, my parents taught me that life is survival of the fittest.
+Therefore, to live a good life, I would have to compete with others and occupy positions of power and prestige.